Anabaptism: Low Countries and northern Germany

 Melchior Hoffman is credited with the introduction of Anabaptist ideas into the Low Countries.
-Hoffman had picked up Lutheran and Reformed ideas, but on April 23, 1530 he was "re-baptized" at Strasbourg and within two months had gone to Emden and baptized about 300 persons.
+Hoffman had picked up Lutheran and Reformed ideas, but on April 23, 1530, he was "re-baptized" at Strasbourg and within two months had gone to Emden and baptized about 300 persons.
 For several years Hoffman preached in the Low Countries until he was arrested and imprisoned at Strasbourg, where he died about 10 years later.
-Hoffman's apocalyptic ideas were indirectly related to the Münster Rebellion, even though he was "of a different spirit".
-Obbe and Dirk Philips had been baptized by disciples of Jan Matthijs, but were opposed to the violence that occurred at Münster.
-Obbe later became disillusioned with Anabaptism and withdrew from the movement in about 1540, but not before ordaining David Joris, his brother Dirk, and Menno Simons, the latter from whom the Mennonites received their name.
-David Joris and Menno Simons parted ways, with Joris placing more emphasis on "spirit and prophecy", while Menno emphasized the authority of the Bible.
+Hoffman's apocalyptic ideas were indirectly related to the Münster rebellion, even though he was "of a different spirit".

+Obbe and Dirk Philips had been baptized by disciples of Jan Matthijs but were opposed to the violence that occurred at Münster.
+Obbe later became disillusioned with Anabaptism and withdrew from the movement in about 1540, but not before ordaining David Joris, his brother Dirk, and Menno Simons.
+Joris and Simons parted ways, with Joris placing more emphasis on "spirit and prophecy", while Menno emphasized the authority of the Bible.
 For the Mennonite side, the emphasis on the "inner" and "spiritual" permitted compromise to "escape persecution", while to the Joris side, the Mennonites were under the "dead letter of the Scripture".

-Because of persecution and expansion, some of the Low Country Mennonites emigrated to Vistula delta, a region settled by Germans but under Polish rule until it became part of Prussia in 1772.
-There they formed the Vistula delta Mennonites integrating some other Mennonites mainly from Northern Germany.
-In the late 18th century, several thousand of them migrated from there to Ukraine (which at the time was part of Russia) forming the so-called Russian Mennonites.
+Because of expansion, some of the Low Country Mennonites emigrated to the Vistula delta, a region settled by Germans but under Polish rule until it became part of Prussia in 1772.
+There they formed the Vistula delta Mennonites, integrating some other Mennonites mainly from northern Germany.
+In the late 18th century, several thousand of them migrated from there to Ukraine (which at the time was part of Russia), forming the so-called Russian Mennonites.
 Beginning in 1874, many of them emigrated to the prairie states and provinces of the United States and Canada.
 In the 1920s, the conservative faction of the Canadian settlers went to Mexico and Paraguay.
 Beginning in the 1950s, the most conservative of them started to migrate to Bolivia.
 In 1958, Mexican Mennonites migrated to Belize.
 Since the 1980s, traditional Russian Mennonites migrated to Argentina.
 Smaller groups went to Brazil and Uruguay.
 In 2015, some Mennonites from Bolivia settled in Peru.
-In 2018, there are more than 200,000 of them living in colonies in Central and South America.
+In 2018, there were more than 200,000 of them living in colonies in Central and South America.